Wellness

 Antidepressants used for anxiety

-Antidepressants, particularly selective serotonin reuptake inhibitors (SSRIs), may be used as first-line treatments for anxiety.
+Antidepressants, particularly selective serotonin reuptake inhibitors (SSRIs) or serotonin-norepinephrine reuptake inhibitors (SNRIs), may be used as first-line treatments for generalized anxiety disorder or panic disorder.
 Examples of commonly used SSRIs to treat anxiety include escitalopram (Lexapro), fluoxetine (Prozac), paroxetine (Paxil) and sertraline (Zoloft).
-Serotonin-norepinephrine reuptake inhibitors (SNRIs), such as duloxetine (Cymbalta) and venlafaxine (Effexor), may also be used to treat anxiety.
+Serotonin-norepinephrine reuptake inhibitors (SNRIs) that may be used to treat anxiety include duloxetine (Cymbalta) and venlafaxine (Effexor).

 Antidepressants may take up to several weeks to work, but they also may provide long-term symptom relief for some people.
 It is important to take antidepressants exactly as directed by your healthcare provider.
 You should not stop taking a prescribed antidepressant without talking to your healthcare provider first.
 You may need to gradually “taper” or reduce your dose rather than stopping suddenly, to avoid withdrawal symptoms or other side effects.